adeptex/whispers/README.md

 ## Plugins
-All parsing functionality is implemented via plugins.
-Each plugin implements a class with the `pairs()` method that runs through files and returns a `KeyValuePair` object to be checked with rules.
+All parsing functionality is implemented via [plugins](whispers/plugins/).
+Each plugin implements a class with the `pairs()` method that runs through files and yields `KeyValuePair` objects to be checked with [rules](whispers/rules/).

 ```py
 from whispers.core.utils import KeyValuePair